nismod/east-africa-transport/data/rail/readme.md

 ### Nodes

-Notes that only halts/stops and stations are included in this dataset.
+Note that only halts/stops and stations are included in this dataset.

 * oid (integer) - unique ID (PK).
 * country (text).